 The next feeling I had was fear.
 Dad was going to be pissed.

 How pissed I had no idea.
 Generally mild mannered, my father when pushed could get intimidating with his thick, six plus foot stature.
 Navigating the normies and narcos was all new territory for me.
 Our little family trio had been self-contained before… now we were vulnerable to public opinion and the problematic laws of decency.
 We could become a public nuisance, just like my father said we would if we weren’t careful.
 As vigilant as soldiers, he’d repeat over and over.

 As I feared, all confidentiality between Sandy and myself disintegrated the moment she got home.
 She immediately reported the ‘libertine tableaux’ to her parents, who, in turn, contacted CPS.
 This was one of the few times I was beaten.
 And it was bad.
 And I’m sure that was only because so-called authorities were involved.
 We didn’t live in that neighborhood too long after that.

-Unfortunately, after we left B.V., our life was an endless rerun of variations on this scenario until I left at 18.
+Unfortunately, after B.V., our life was an endless rerun of variations on this scenario until I left our then home at 18.

-Kulp’s was a small, strip-mall carry out that shared a building with a sub shop and another hard luck storefront: the space on the end, by the shifty alley, that housed a rotating variety of doomed businesses.
-It remained predominantly vacant, it’s display window forever plastered with yellowed newspaper.
-Kulp’s clientele was a mix of blue collars, college students and Section 8ers with entitled professionals filling in the gaps.
+Kulp’s was a small, strip-mall carry out that shared a building with a sub shop and another hard-luck storefront: the space on the end, by the shifty alley, that housed a rotating variety of doomed businesses.
+It remained predominantly vacant, it’s display window forever plastered with various types of paper.
+Kulp’s clientele was a mix of blue collars, college students and Section 8ers with entitled professionals rounding out the lineup.